Why Letting Sublimated Items Cool Naturally Improves Color Stability

-Ever noticed that sublimated prints sometimes look dull right after pressing—but then magically sharpen and deepen once they cool?
+Ever noticed that sublimated prints sometimes look dull right after pressing, but then sharpen and deepen once they cool?
 That’s not just visual perception.
 The cooling phase plays a critical chemical role in locking dye molecules into the polymer structure of polyester.
-If you rush that process with forced cooling (like fans, cold surfaces, or removing paper too soon), you interfere with dye stabilization, and that’s when fading, shifting colors, or blurry edges occur.
+If you rush that process with forced cooling (like fans, cold surfaces, or removing transfer paper too soon), you interfere with dye stabilization.
+That’s when fading, shifting colors, or blurry edges can occur.

 Rapid cooling can also create micro-condensation on the surface of the item, which interferes with dye settling and causes a slightly washed-out appearance.
 By allowing the substrate to cool naturally, the dye has enough time to crystallize evenly inside the polyester, locking in deeper saturation, sharper edges, and long-term color stability.